anth0nycodes/observatory/README.md

 - **[@contextcompany/otel](./packages/otel)** - OpenTelemetry integration for instrumenting AI SDK calls and capturing telemetry data
 - **[@contextcompany/widget](./packages/widget)** - Local-first UI overlay for visualizing AI agent traces in real-time

-Together, these packages enable **local mode**: a local-first observability solution.

 ## Local mode (AI SDK + Next.js)

 Local mode allows you to run The Context Company in a local-first way.
 This is 100% open-source and requires **no account or API key**.
 To set up local mode, refer to the guide below or [our documentation](https://docs.thecontext.company/frameworks/ai-sdk/local).